Ang ku kueh: Importance in Chinese culture

 In Chinese culture, the color red is traditionally used as a symbol of joy and happiness whereas the tortoise symbolizes longevity, power and tenacity.

 As such, red tortoise cakes are of high cultural significance and value among Chinese people.
 They are typically associated with auspicious occasions and are especially prepared during birthdays and religious festivals to symbolize blessings and good fortune.

 Chinese New Year

-Chinese New Year is the most important festival in Chinese culture as it represents the start of a new year for everyone where people could reconcile and welcome the new year in hope for peace and prosperity.
-During this festival, the Chinese people would pray for good fortune and sweets such as rice cakes and red tortoise cakes are offered to the Chinese deities on ritual altars.
-These ritual offerings are made in the hope that the sweetness from these cakes will leave a sweet taste in the mouths of the deities and they will bless the people with a prosperous year ahead.
+Chinese New Year is the most important festival in Chinese culture as it provides an opportunity for people to reconcile and welcome the new year in hopes of peace, prosperity, and good fortune.
+Sweets such as rice cakes and red tortoise cakes are offered to deities on ritual altars.
+These ritual offerings are made in the hope that the sweetness from these cakes will leave a sweet taste in the mouths of the deities and they will bless the people with a prosperous year.